ccls/sequencing/README.md

 Bowtie2 will run on Steve's MacPro, but the --un file is always empty?

+## SUPER NOTE

+Some scripts have the expectation of a trailing lane identifier (either /1 or /2) Our data is not like this.
+It will have something like "\_1:Y:0:CGTACG" To replace our special lane identifier with the "standard" try something like ...

+  cat leftlane.fa | sed 's/_\([12]\).*$/\/\1/' > raw_1.fa

+In addition, some scripts, samtools in particular, REQUIRE that the sequence names DO NOT begin with an @ symbol.

+  cat raw_2.fa | sed s/^>@/>/ > raw_2b.fa

+These @ symbols are being left behind by RINS' fastq2fasta.pl script

+The problem with both of these problems is that they happen quietly in the night.

 ### TODO

 Can't make trinity r2012-10-05 on my MacPro or Steve's